Aurangabad: Air

 Aurangabad Airport is an airport serving the city and has connecting flights to Hyderabad, Delhi, Mumbai, Bangalore, Ahmedabad, Nagpur, Goa, Lucknow and Bangkok.
 In 2008, flights were made available to the people travelling to the Hajj pilgrimage.

 Rail

-Aurangabad railway station is the major railway station under Nanded railway division of the South Central Railway zone.
+Aurangabad railway station is the major railway station under Nanded railway division of the South Central Railway zone; it opened in 1900.
 It is located on the Kacheguda-Manmad section and has rail connectivity with major cities such as Delhi, Hyderabad, Latur Road, Manmad, Mumbai, Nagpur, Nanded, Nashik Road, Nizamabad and Pune.
 The work of DPR preparation is ongoing for metro in Aurangabad from Shendra and Waluj.
 The work of surveys and DPR is also ongoing for high speed rail line from Mumbai to Nagpur, which will have a halt in Aurangabad.

 Road

 Central Bus Stand and CIDCO bus stand, Aurangabad of MSRTC are the main public transport centres.
 Buses are available to every major bus depots of Maharashtra.
 Ola Cabs service is available in city.
 Major long route Aurangabad buses reach Delhi, Jaipur, Gandhinagar and Hyderabad in 2–3 days.
 MSRTC buses are also available for all district of Maharashtra and neighbouring State's cities like Indore, Ujjain, Surat, Vadodara, Khandwa, Burhanpur, Khargone, Bhopal.
 There are Smart City Bus service in Aurangabad as the part of public transport in Aurangabad Metro City.